 For consideration: When submitting targeted advertisements through Facebook, you must comply with section 3 of the Marketing Act (traders must practice good marketing practices with due regard to consumers, traders and general social interests).
 It says DCO.
 If you still violate the rules, should Facebook notify you according to the data protection rules?

-This may be the consequence of the following regulatory terms in the Danish Data Protection Agency standard for data processing agreements:
+This may be the consequence of the following regulatory conditions i Datatilsynets standard for data processing agreements:

 The data processor shall immediately notify the data controller if, in his opinion, an instruction is in breach of this Regulation or data protection provisions of other EU or national law.